gathering/tech-online/doc/TechOnline.md

 Credentials
 -----------

-SSH to the provided IP using the provided username and password (FIXME).
+SSH to the provided IP using the provided username and password, seen on your status page (click "participate").

 Switches are set up with a user called "tech", password "Juniperftw!".
 You are welcome to set up other users.